Microbiome and cancer: what we know and what is emerging

 Last week I popped some poo in the post.
 Not something I necessarily thought I’d be sharing with you all.
 But this blog is all about the power in poo and how we need to understand it better.

+As an early birthday present I was invited to a pilot extension of a NHS cancer screening to submit a Faecal Immunochemical Test (FIT).
 The FIT test is a bowel cancer screening tool that is available throughout the UK.
 The FIT looks for the tiny traces of blood in poo as an early sign of bowel cancer.
-If any is found then a colonoscopy is recommended.
-It is offered every 2 years to men and women aged 60 to 74.
-A pilot scheme is now offering the test to people in their fifties.
+If any is found, a colonoscopy is recommended.

-FIT test helpful for GPs trying to prioritise referrals when endoscopy capacity is tight.
-A Scottish study, co-authored by Lorna Porteous, Macmillan Regional Clinical Advisor, found that using 2 FIT tests instead of 1, increased sensitivity from 84.1% to 96.6%.
+A Scottish study co-authored by Lorna Porteous, a Macmillan Regional Clinical Advisor, found that using 2 FIT tests instead of 1, increased sensitivity from 84.1% to 96.6%.

 But screening only works if people take part and language matters.
 I have used 'poo' deliberately as it is a tested NHS approved term.
-Clear, accessible language improves public understanding and screening uptake.The microbiome in cancer development
+Clear, accessible language improves public understanding and screening uptake.The microbiome and cancer development

 Some microbes, like H. pylori are already known to raise cancer risk.
-Others are now being studied in relation to bowel, breast and ovarian cancers.
+Others are now being studied in relation to bowel, breast and ovarian cancersr.
 Everyone's microbiome is unique, shaped by diet, environment and even height.

-The microbiome and the treatment response
+The microbiome and treatment response

 Managing side effects

-The microbiome might also help with side effects.
+The microbiome might also help manage side effects.
 One example is colitis, a bowel inflammation caused by some immunotherapies.
 If steroids don’t work, one emerging option is Faecal Microbiota Transplant (FMT) using a healthy donor’s gut bacteria to restore balance.

 A study published in June 2023 showed FMT helped 10 out of 12 people with hard-to-treat colitis.
 While still in the early stages, it’s an encouraging area of research.